pixel-clover/ariko/README.md

 ### Getting Started

-1.  **Open the Package Manager:** In the Unity Editor, go to `Window > Package Manager`.
+1. In the Unity Editor, go to `Window > Package Manager`.
-2.  **Add Package from Git URL:** Click the `+` icon in the top-left corner of the Package Manager window and select "Add package from git URL...".
+2. Click the `+` icon in the top-left corner of the Package Manager window and select "Add package from git URL...".
-3.  **Enter the URL:** Paste the following URL and click "Add":
+3. Paste the following URL and click "Add":
     ```
     https://github.com/pixel-clover/ariko.git?path=/Packages/io.github.pixel-clover.ariko
     ```
-4.  **Open the Ariko Window:** Once the package is installed, you can open the assistant window by going to `Tools > Ariko Assistant`.
+4. When the package is installed, you can open the assistant window by going to `Tools > Ariko Assistant`.
-5.  **Configure API Keys:** See the Configuration section below to set up your AI provider.

 ### Configuration

 To use Ariko, you need to provide an API key for the AI service you want to use (like OpenAI and Google).

-1.  **Open Ariko Settings:** In the Ariko window, click the "Settings" button.
+1. In the Ariko window, click the "Settings" button.
 This will open the settings panel.
-2.  **Enter API Keys:**
+2. Enter API Keys:
-    *   **Environment Variables (Recommended):** For better security, you can set your API keys as environment variables on your system.
-Ariko will automatically load them.
+    *   For better security, you can set your API keys as environment variables on your system and Ariko will automatically load them.
         *   `OPENAI_API_KEY`: Your API key for OpenAI.
         *   `GOOGLE_API_KEY`: Your API key for Google.
         *   `OLLAMA_URL`: The URL for your local Ollama instance (example: `http://localhost:11434`).
-    *   **Direct Input:** Alternatively, you can paste your keys directly into the corresponding fields in the settings panel.
+    *   Alternatively, you can paste your keys directly into the corresponding fields in the settings panel.
-3.  **Save Settings:** Click the "Save and Close" button to save your settings.
+3. Click the "Save and Close" button to save your settings.

 ### Documentation